mobalazs/poc-rotor-framework/src/docs/multi-thread-mvi.md

 ← [Back to Documentation](README.md#-learn-more)

 ## Overview

 The Multi-Thread MVI (Model-View-Intent) pattern is the heart of the Rotor Framework's state management system.
 It enables thread-safe communication between the render thread (UI) and task threads (business logic) using a dispatcher-based architecture.
 This pattern ensures that heavy operations don't block the UI while maintaining synchronized state across threads.

+The framework implementation follows the classic structure of the dispatcher, which consists of **model and reducer**, and also implements the classic structure of the reducer, which consists of **middleware and reducer function**.

 ## The MVI Pattern